glxplz/zettlr-template-dhbw/Export/kapitel1.md

 [^1]: This is the footnote text

 > This is a quote [@exsource]
 > Or a whole block

 And this is an acronym \ac{PMS}.

 The long version will only be placed the first time you use it: \ac{PMS}.

-You can also use [mermaid.js](https://mermaid-js.github.io/mermaid/) diagram rendering via fenced code blocks:
+You can also use [mermaid.js](https://mermaid-js.github.io/mermaid/) diagram rendering via fenced code blocks.
-To make this work with exporting run `npm install -g mermaid-filter`and ensure the binary is in your `$PATH` and add `-F mermaid-filter`in your Advanced Settings pandoc command.
+To make this work with exporting run `npm install -g mermaid-filter` and ensure the binary is in your `$PATH` and add `-F mermaid-filter` in your Advanced Settings pandoc command.

 ```mermaid
 gantt